-28. Young people aged 18 to 25 are the most likely to have problems with prescription drug abuse.
+33. Young people aged 18 to 25 are the most likely to have problems with prescription drug abuse.

-30. 18 million people have abused prescription drugs at least once in their lives.
+35. 18 million people have abused prescription drugs at least once in their lives.

 (Drug Abuse) (Gateway Foundation)

 The most abused prescription drugs include painkillers like fentanyl, hydrocodone, morphine, and oxycodone, followed by barbiturates like Nembutal.
-Popular prescription drugs are also benzodiazepines like Valium and Xanax, and sedative-hypnotics like Ambien.
+Popular prescription drugs are also benzodiazepines like Valium and Xanax, whose addiction rate has been increasing recently, and sedative-hypnotics like Ambien.

 Marijuana Addiction Statistics

 Even though many people consider marijuana harmless, abusing it can bring about health issues.
 The section below offers you the latest data on marijuana addiction.

 36. In 2019, 48.2 million people reported using marijuana in the past year.

 (Drug Policy Facts)